netcinematics/HOW_2_CRYPTO/README.md

 - this doc is a walkthrough - from zero to crypto.
 - derived from https://docs.openzeppelin.com/learn/
 - and https://wizard.openzeppelin.com
+These are instructions for Startup of existing or creation of a new CRYPTO-PROJECT.
+> STARTUP:
+- compile, start ganache, migrate, exec...
+> npm install
+> npx truffle compile
+> npx ganache-cli --deterministic
+> npx truffle migrate --network development
 ----
 ## 1) Build a CRYPTO-SCAFFOLD:
 ----